SolidLabResearch/css-flood/README.md

 Help:

 ```
-Usage: css-flood --url <url> [--steps <steps>] ...
+Usage: css-flood.js --url <url> [--steps <steps>] ...

-Options:
-  --version            Show version number                                                                     [boolean]
+Base:
   --url         Base URL of the CSS                                                                  [string] [required]
   --steps       The steps that need to run, as a comma separated list.
 See below for more details.
                                                                                              [string] [default: "flood"]
   --reportFile  File to save report to (JSON format).
-Of not specified, the report is sent to stdout like the oth
+Of not specified, the report is sent to stdout like the other outp
-                       er output.                                                                               [string]
+                ut.                                                                                             [string]

+Fetcher Setup:
   --duration      Total duration (in seconds) of the flood.
 After this time, no new fetches are done.
-If this optio
+If this option is
-                       n is used, --fetchCount is ignored.Default: run until all requested fetches are done.   [number]
+                  used, --fetchCount is ignored.Default: run until all requested fetches are done.              [number]
   --fetchCount    Number of fetches per user during the flood.                                    [number] [default: 10]
   --parallel      Number of fetches in parallel during the flood.                                 [number] [default: 10]
+  --processCount  Number of client processes to run in parallel.
+(Fetches and parallel fetches are distributed evenly be
+                  tween these processes.)                                                          [number] [default: 1]
   --userCount     Number of users                                                                 [number] [default: 10]

+Fetch Action:
   --fetchTimeoutMs         How long before aborting a fetch because it takes too long? (in ms)  [number] [default: 4000]
   --filename               Remote file to download from pod, or filename of file to upload to pod
                                                                                             [string] [default: "10.rnd"]
   --filenameIndexing       Replace the literal string 'INDEX' in the filename for each action (upload/download).
-This way, e
+This wa
-                       ach fetch uses a unique filename.
-Index will start from 0 and increment.
+                           y, each fetch uses a unique filename.
+Index will start from 0 (change with --filenameIndexing
-                                                                                              [boolean] [default: false]
+                           Start) and increment.                                              [boolean] [default: false]
+  --filenameIndexingStart  Set the index that --filenameIndexing starts with                       [number] [default: 0]
   --uploadSizeByte         Number of bytes of (random) data to upload for POST/PUT                [number] [default: 10]
   --verb                   HTTP verb to use for the flood: GET/PUT/POST/DELETE
                                                      [string] [choices: "GET", "PUT", "POST", "DELETE"] [default: "GET"]
+  --scenario               Fetch scenario: what sort of fetch action is this?
+BASIC is a simple file upload/download/del
+                           ete.
+                         [string] [choices: "BASIC", "CONTENT_TRANSLATION", "NO_CONTENT_TRANSLATION"] [default: "BASIC"]

+Fetch Authentication:
   --authenticate          Authenticated as the user owning the target file                    [boolean] [default: false]
   --authenticateCache     How much authentication should be cached?
 All authentication (=all)?
-Only the CSS user token (=to
+Only the CSS user token (
-                       ken)?
+                          =token)?
 Or no caching (=none)?    [string] [choices: "none", "token", "all"] [default: "all"]
   --authCacheFile         File to load/save the authentication cache from/to                                    [string]
+  --ensureAuthExpiration  fillAC and validateAC will ensure the authentication cache content is still valid for at least
+                           this number of seconds                                                 [number] [default: 90]

+Advanced:
   --fetchVersion  Use node-fetch or ES6 fetch (ES6 fetch is only available for nodejs versions >= 18)
                                                                      [string] [choices: "node", "es6"] [default: "node"]

+Options:
+  --version  Show version number                                                                               [boolean]
   --help     Show help                                                                                         [boolean]

 Details for --steps: